DanielJohnston/techtest-honeycomb/README.md

 ## Technologies

-I'm planning on using the following tools to meet the specification:
+I used the following tools to meet the specification:

 * *Ruby* to write the solution code
 * *Bundler* to define the required gems and Ruby version, dependent on purpose